-\para{The Izhikevich model (Numerical Simulation)} To confirm the effectiveness of our methods, we employ, as a first example, the Izhikevich model.
-This model is a standard neuronal model and generates neurobiologically plausible spike sequences \cite{izhikevich2003simple,izhikevich2004model,izhikevich2008large}.
-We first set 100 neurons (90 excitatory and 10 inhibitory) on an asymmetric cyclic chain, where each neuron projects synaptic connections to up to 3 clockwise neighboring neurons and sends signals.
-The coupling strengths were drawn from uniform distributions between $5$ and $10$ for the excitatory neurons and between $-20$ and $-10$ for the inhibitory neurons, respectively.
-The other parameters were set as in \cite{izhikevich2003simple}.
-The spike trains generated by this model are plotted in Fig. \ref{fig:izhikevich_model} (a) while the coupling matrix is exhibited in (b), where the minimal time step is $\Delta t=1\,\mathrm{ms}$ and the time length used for the inference is $T=10^6\,\mathrm{ms}$.
-The means of the gross mutual information $(M-1)I_{\Delta\tau}\left(s_i(t+1);s_j(t)\right)$ in Eq. \eqref{eq:opt_tau} over all pairs are shown versus $\Delta \tau$ in (c).
-The curve produces a nearly unimodal feature with a sharp peak at $\Delta\tau=5\,\mathrm{ms}$, which indicates the unique optimal $\Delta\tau$.
-Then, we created the binned spike time raster with $\Delta\tau=5\,\mathrm{ms}$; thereby applying the inverse formula and adopting only $J_{ij}$ whose absolute value exceeds the threshold namely the largest values among the estimates for the $L=100$ randomized time series, which corresponds to the criterion $p_{\text{th}}=0.01$, yielded the relevant couplings shown in Fig. \ref{fig:izhikevich_model} (d).
-The original asymmetric structure with the excitatory and inhibitory couplings was recovered sufficiently, while the models used for the generation and inference are different.
+The spike trains generated by this model in the cyclic chain are plotted in Fig. \ref{fig:izhikevich_model} (a) and the coupling matrix is exhibited in Fig. \ref{fig:izhikevich_model} (b), where the minimal time step is $\Delta t=1\,\mathrm{ms}$ and the time length used for the inference is $T=10^6\,\mathrm{ms}$.
+Gross mutual information $(M-1)\sum_{i\neq j}I_{\Delta\tau}\left(s_i(t+1);s_j(t)\right)$ in Eq. \eqref{eq:opt_tau} versus $\Delta \tau$ is shown by the red curve in Fig. \ref{fig:izhikevich_model} (c), where the error bars show the standard deviations evaluated from five different simulations.
+The red curve produces a nearly unimodal feature with a sharp peak at $\Delta\tau=5\,\mathrm{ms}$, which indicates the unique optimal $\Delta\tau$.
+The nontrivial time scale appears , which may be due to the difference in the dynamics descriptions between the Izhikevich and Ising models.
+The Izhikevich model has a process that accumulates spikes from other neurons to emit a spike, whereas the Ising has no such process.
+Hence, the appropriate Ising description would need a certain time scale, presumably longer than the elementary scale for the Izhikevich model.
+This naturally explains the obtained $\Delta\tau$.
+We next create a binned spike time raster with $\Delta\tau=5\,\mathrm{ms}$, where only $0.23\%$ time bins contain more than one spike.
+Thereby, we apply the inverse formula and adopt only $J_{ij}$ with absolute values exceeding the threshold or the largest value among the estimates for the $L=1,000$ randomized time series.
+This corresponds to the criterion $p_{\text{th}}=0.001$ and yields the relevant couplings shown in Fig. \ref{fig:izhikevich_model} (d).
+The original asymmetric structure with the excitatory and inhibitory couplings is sufficiently recovered, despite that the models used for generation and inference are different.